UW-CTRL/lmc-book/lectures/kalman-filter.md

 ## The Kalman Filter

 ### Key assumptions
-To make the state estimation procedure tractable, we need to make some simplying assumption.
+To make the state estimation procedure tractable, we need to make some simplyfing assumption.
 Not too surprisingly (given the name of this course), we will assume the **dynamics and measurement models are linear**.
 In terms of simplifying assumptions on the noise, we make the following assumptions:
 - The process and measurement noise is *additive*.
 - The noise is *Gaussian white noise*, meaning the noise is uncorrelated across different time steps, and is drawn from a normal distribution with mean 0 and with some covariance to be set by user.